xHossein/radiojavanapi/docs/exceptions.md

 DuplicatePassword | PrivateError | Raised when a duplicate password is provided (edit account) DuplicateName | PrivateError | Raised when a duplicate name is provided for playlist (create or rename playlist) InvalidMediaId | PrivateError | Raised when an invalid media id is provided (like, follow, ...)
-UnknownError | PrivateError | Raised when get unknown message (new message from radiojavan)
+InvalidEmail | PrivateError | Raised when an invalid email is provided UnknownError | PrivateError | Raised when get unknown message (new message from radiojavan)